djibe/Android-tutorials/README.md

 ## Samsung Galaxy S4 i9505 (jfltexx)

-You can upgrade your SGS4 from any version to Android 9 Pie / Official LineageOS 16.
+You can upgrade your SGS4 from any version to Android 10 Q / LineageOS 17.1.

 Tutorial is here (2700+) : <https://forum.xda-developers.com/galaxy-s4/help/guide-tutorial-samsung-galaxy-s4-i9505-t3517706>

 What you will learn :

-* Flash your phone with Odin
+* Flash TWRP recovery with Odin
-* Format partitions to F2FS for better IO performances
+* UMake a nandroid backup with TWRP recovery
-* Flash and use TWRP recovery
+* Install a custom ROM with TWRP recovery
-* Install Android 9 Pie
+* Install Android 10 Q
-* Get root access
+* Get root access with Magisk
+* Use Dark mode

 ***